Dillinger (1973 film): Box office

+Critical reaction

 Roger Ebert of the Chicago Sun-Times awarded three stars out of four and called it "the film, we may speculate, that John Milius was born to make: violent, tough, filled with guns and blood."
 He added, "Dillinger is played by Warren Oates, a gifted actor with an uncanny physical resemblance to the gangster.
 Oates is lean in speech and lanky in appearance, and toward the end of the film, he does a good job of getting jumpy."

 A. H. Weiler of The New York Times wrote, "'Dillinger' does capture the look of the nineteen-thirties, but its violence dominates the scene and the players, who remain largely undefined figures on a bloody landscape."
 Gene Siskel of the Chicago Tribune gave the film two-and-a-half stars out of four and wrote that it "repeatedly copies the spirit, and a few scenes, of 'Bonnie and Clyde.'
 But it is distinguished by its acting.
 Director John Milius has cast fine second-tier actors who lend the familiar story great style."

 Variety wrote, "Necessarily episodic, it loses somewhat in a lack of straight storyline, but there's sufficient fast action of the gangster type to satisfy this particular market."
 Kevin Thomas of the Los Angeles Times wrote, "The idea that the Depression could create folk heroes out of gangsters was expressed with such freshness and imagination in 'Bonnie and Clyde' that it seemed like a revelation.
 In 'Dillinger' (at selected theaters) writer John Milius, in his feature directorial debut, attempts to make the same point, but because it has already been made so powerfully it comes out like mere repetition."
 Gary Arnold of The Washington Post was negative, writing that "Milius doesn't have anything fresh to offer the period or the characters.
 As usual, he just feeds off certain influential movies, idolizes a strongman with a gun, and alternates predictable notes of facetiousness, viciousness, and 'poignance.'"